Bambatha Rebellion: Rebellion

 In the years following the end of the Second Boer War in 1902, European employers in the British colony of Natal had difficulty recruiting Black farmers due to increased competition from gold mines in the Witwatersrand.
 Colonial authorities in Natal introduced a poll tax of £1 in addition to the existing hut tax to pressure Zulu men into entering the labour market.
-The tax was very regressive, and disproportionately affected poorer households.
+The tax was highly regressive, and disproportionately affected poorer households.
 This was exacerbated by Africans experiencing a wider economic crisis, as European landowners evicted African tenants to work the land themselves (leading to overcrowding on the small lands reserved for the African majority), and various natural disasters, such as an 1896–1897 epidemic which killed 90% of local cattle.

 In 1897, the Zulu king Dinuzulu KaCetshwayo, who was in exile at Saint Helena, was allowed to return to South Africa by the British.
 After his return, rumours circulated among Africans that he was planning a rebellion to restore African rule and expel white settlers from the region.
 The imposition of the poll tax served as the catalyst to unite young African men.
 While some chiefs and elders attempted to negate the coming rebellion, many supported it.
 In 1906, the first phase of the rebellion began with demonstrations at poll tax stations, resulting in the deaths of two police constables on 8 February and the subsequent imposition of martial law by the Natal colonial authorities.